tadaii/ferencfarkas.org/catalogue/assets/texts/about/rhapsodia-carpatiana.md

 > lasting form.
 I used Rutenian folk themes from the Ukrainian Carpathians collected by Béla Bartok but
 > not yet published.
 >
-The “Rhapsodia carpatiana” had its revival many years later under the direction of my son András, during radio recordings in Hungary, Bratislava and Lausanne”
+> The “Rhapsodia carpatiana” had its revival many years later under the direction of my son András,
+> during radio recordings in Hungary, Bratislava and Lausanne”.
+>
 > {{< author name="Ferenc Farkas" >}}

 {{< catalogue work-id="rhapsodia-carpatiana" >}}